1 more reason to treat your sleep apnea “dentally” – today!

 And now Cancer is added to the list of health consequences of untreated sleep apnea.

 If wearing a CPAP is stopping you from seeking treatment, you do have other options.
-Dr. Lydia Sosenko of Dental Sleep and TMD center of Illinois effectively and efficiently has treated sleep apnea and snoring patients with Oral Appliance Therapy.
+Dental Sleep and TMD center of Illinois effectively and efficiently has treated sleep apnea and snoring patients with Oral Appliance Therapy.
 To schedule your appointment for an oral appliance consultation, all our office, 630 369-5508 or 1-800-SNORING.

 Please, don’t wait another day to get the sleep you need to stay healthy for life!